insert-coin/CloudyGamePlugin/README.md

 3. Modify Unreal Engine.
 If you have downloaded the `cloudygame` branch of our Unreal Engine fork, this step can be skipped.

-  Go to `UGameViewportClient.cpp` and edit the function `UGameViewportClient::LayoutPlayers()`.
+  Go to `UGameViewportClient.cpp` (found at `UnrealEngine/Engine/Source/Runtime/Engine/Private/`) and edit the function `UGameViewportClient::LayoutPlayers()` at line 1587.
 Change SplitType to 4 player.
 To do this, edit the code as follows:

-  Comment out this line: `const ESplitScreenType::Type SplitType = GetCurrentSplitscreenConfiguration();`
+  Comment out this line: `const ESplitScreenType::Type SplitType = GetCurrentSplitscreenConfiguration();` (on line 1590)

   Add this line: `const ESplitScreenType::Type SplitType = ESplitScreenType::FourPlayer;`